tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Next, the client determines the length L of encrypting EncodedClientHelloInner with the selected HPKE AEAD.
 This is typically the sum of the plaintext length and the AEAD tag length.
-The client fills in a "encrypted_client_hello" extension with the following values:
+The client fills in a "encrypted_client_hello" extension with the outer variant of ClientECH with following values:

 - `config_id`, the identifier corresponding to the chosen ECHConfig structure;
 - `cipher_suite`, the client's chosen cipher suite;